ckaestne/seai/assignments/I5_security/assignment09.md

 * Q1.
 Identification of security requirements (10 pt)
 * Q2.
 Construction of an architecture diagram that sufficiently enables reasoning about potential threats (25 pt)
 * Q3.
 Description of attacker goals (10 pt)
 * Q4.
-Identification of potential threats on the system (25 pt)
+Identification of potential threats on the system (35 pt)
 * Q5.
-Discussion of mitigation strategies (10 pt)
-* Q6.
 Discussion of limitations of threat modeling (10 pt)
 * A clearly structured, well written document (10 pt)